gridsome/gridsome.org/docs/collections.md

 ## Browse collections

 Gridsome has a **GraphQL explorer** that can be used to explore collections and test queries when in development mode.
-This can usually be opened by going to `http://localhost:8080/___explore` in your.
+This can usually be opened by going to `http://localhost:8080/___explore` in your local project.

 ![graphql-explorer](./images/graphql-explorer.png)